fairmat/EquityModels/README.md

 Dupire: A plugin which implements the Dupire local volatility model.

 Heston: A plugin which uses the Heston model to simulate equity or index prices taking into account stochastic volatility effects.

+Variance Gamma: A plugin which implements the Variance Gamma equity model for calibration and simulation.